1981 New York Giants season

 The 1981 New York Giants season was the franchise's 57th season in the National Football League.
 The Giants qualified for the playoffs for the first time in 18 years with a 9–7 record, which placed them third in the National Football Conference East Division.
 The Giants qualified for the postseason thanks to an overtime victory over the Dallas Cowboys in the last game of the season, coupled with a loss by the Green Bay Packers.

-In the Wild Card playoffs, the Giants defeated the Philadelphia Eagles 27–21 in Philadelphia's Veterans Stadium.
+In the Wild Card playoff game, the Giants defeated the Philadelphia Eagles 27–21 at Philadelphia's Veterans Stadium.
 New York's season ended with a 38–24 loss to the San Francisco 49ers in the Divisional round.
 The 49ers would go on to win Super Bowl XVI.

 Offseason

-NFL Draft
+NFL draft

 The Giants drafted linebacker Lawrence Taylor from the University of North Carolina at Chapel Hill.
 Taylor would be inducted into the Pro Football Hall of Fame in 1999.